The outside of a church in Florence

 Quanti anni hai?

-This literally translates to How many years do you have?
+This sentence literally translates to How many years do you have?
+While this may sound unusual to English speakers, it’s the natural way to talk about age in Italian.

-In Italian, age is expressed using the verb avere (to have), not essere (to be), like in English.
+In Italian, age is expressed using the verb avere (to have), not essere (to be), which is different from English.
+So instead of saying I am 21, Italians say I have 21 years.

 Ho ventun anni, e tu?